-In China alone, there are 120 million people and a whopping 434 million worldwide.
-The fact that ageing populations in low- and middle-income countries are on the rise presents unique challenges for the people who are building and designing homes for the elderly.
-While medical care is not the only one of the challenges, there is a stronger need to focus on the ambience within which older citizens will inhabit.
+The fact that ageing populations in low- and middle-income countries are on the rise presents unique challenges for those who are building and designing homes for elderly people.
+Medical care is not the only challenge – there is a strong need to focus on the spaces that older citizens will inhabit.

-The U.S. Census Bureau 2017 National Population Projections predicts that 2030 will be an important demographic turning point in U.S. history alone.
+The U.S. Census Bureau 2017 National Population Projections predicts that 2030 will be an important demographic turning point in U.S. history.
 All baby boomers will cross the age of 65.
 This means 1 in every 5 residents will reach superannuation.

-Within the context of these statistics sectors such as construction, architecture, and technology are to figure out practical solutions for medical care, hospital design, and accessible cities.
+Within the context of these statistics, sectors such as construction, architecture, and technology need to figure out practical solutions for medical care, hospital design, and accessible cities.
 However, this may or may not address the problem of social isolation and loneliness.
-In the US, 27% of the women aged between 65 to 74 live on their own in 2014.
-Within the UK, 51% of both men and women aged over 75 live alone.
+In the US, 27% of women aged between 65 to 74 lived on their own in 2014.
+In the UK, 51% of both men and women aged over 75 lived alone.

-RIBA (Royal Institute of British Architects) and New London Architecture have begun to create roadmaps which could possibly lead to a systemic breakdown of the older practices and give rise to a new set of design ideas and implementations.
-It is hoped that the captains of this industry work together to brace themselves for the impact produced by a population that may be limited in terms of mobility and navigation.
-Particular attention would be to concentrate on ambient assisted living for the elderly who are affected by Alzheimer's or advanced dementia.
-The world needs insights on how and why they must adopt designing practices based on engagement and interaction of the senior population with the outer and inner environment.
-HAPPI is a serendipitous acronym.
-HAPPI or Housing our
+RIBA (Royal Institute of British Architects) and New London Architecture have begun to create roadmaps that could lead to a systemic breakdown of older practices and give rise to a new set of design ideas and implementations.
+It is hoped that the captains of this industry will work together to brace themselves for the impact produced by a population that may be limited in terms of mobility and navigation.

-Ambient technology can function with little input from the user and can be integrated into an environment — anything from GPS devices that help prevent wandering in people with dementia, to fully integrated "smart homes" that keep track of residents' health and safety.
+Ambient technology can function with little input from the user and can be integrated into an environment — anything from GPS devices that help prevent people with dementia from wandering, to fully integrated "smart homes" that keep track of residents' health and safety.
 More comprehensive goals address crucial issues such as mobility, independence, social interaction, and meaningful activity.